cndpost/cppidioms/README.md

                	as the images updated, and pass the image data to a dummy processing routine called imageprocessor() which will compress the image into 1/2 x 1/2 size of the original size and displays the image in another window.

-               	to compile and link:   g++ fprodconsumer.cpp -o prodconsumer -std=gnu++11
+               	to compile and link:   g++ frameprodconsumer.cpp -lpthread -o frameprodconsumer -std=gnu++11

-               	to run the program in place:   ./fprodconsumer images savedImages
+               	to run the program in place:   ./frameprodconsumer

                	the program will continuously read the images cyclically from folder 'images' and to stop the process just press Ctl_C key